Institute for Social Innovation

 Eradicating Female Genital Mutilation

-This project offers consulting services to organizations working to educate about and eradicate female genital mutilation in order to improve their effectiveness and assist in expanding their resource base.
+This project offers consulting, advisement, and advocacy to entities and organizations working to educate about and eradicate Female Genital Mutilation in order to improve their effectiveness and assist in expanding their resource base.

 This project examines the effects of residual trauma from domestic violence, sexual violence and human trafficking in low income and homeless women.